7 Reasons You Should Be On Twitter

-1. Instant access to VIPs.
+1. access to Influencers

 We are living in the golden age of social media.
 Most VIPs, celebrities, and thought leaders are still representing themselves online.
 You can literally reach just about anyone and everyone.
 Want to share your thoughts with political leaders, create a bond with the top opportunity-makers, or even fast-track customer service?
 Twitter can help.
 Just start thinking and acting like an influencer.
 I know firsthand that you can skip the gatekeepers and #MakeThingsHappen!

-2. Instant global reach.
+2. global reach

 Facebook only displays your posts to a percentage of your friends, fans, and followers.
 Provided your Twitter followers visit their stream, your tweet is displayed to all of the eyes and ears that you’ve worked so hard to earn!
 That’s power, my friend.
 Use it wisely.

 Because Twitter has the potential to reach millions so effectively and economically, many brands run Twitter contests.
 I've won a Stagelighter consultation, Starbucks t-shirt and, best of all, a complimentary stay at the St. Regis on New Year’s Eve!
 Tune in.
 You may be missing your own #PricelessSurprises!
 Remember that luck is when preparation meets opportunity.